caroljmcdonald/spark-ml-kmeans-uber/readme.txt

 /user/user01/data/uber.csv

-To Run the Spark Consumer Producer (in separate consoles if you want to run at the same time) run the spark consumer with the topic to read from and write to:
+To Run the Spark k-means program:

 spark-submit --class com.sparkml.uber.ClusterUber --master local[2] --packages com.databricks:spark-csv_2.10:1.5.0  spark-kmeans-1.0.jar

+you can also run the code in  ClusterUber.scala in the spark shell

+$spark-shell --master local[2]

+There is also a notebook file, in the notebooks directory, which you can import and run in Zeppelin, or view in a Zeppelin viewer

  - For Yarn you should change --master parameter to yarn-client - "--master yarn-client"